faqihhamami/FastAPI-ML-Model/README.md

 ```
 docker login -u <USER>
 ```
-and at the password prompt, enter the personal access token. or just use your docker hub password
+and at the password prompt, enter the personal access token. or just use your docker hub password.
-<USER> is your Docker Hub username
+`<USER>` is your Docker Hub username

 3. Tag the image
 ```